 The point of the types though, is not to make you feel horribly embarrassed.
 The goal is to help you see yourself more accurately and from that accurate vision be able to grow in your places of vulnerability.

 Another relationship between the types is called wings.
 The numbers on either side of your number can give a flavor to the expression of your number.
-For example an 8 wing 7 (8w7) looks different than an 8 wing 9 (8w9).
+For example a 9 wing 8 (9w8) looks different than an 9 wing 1 (9w1).
+You can be express one of your wings stronger than the other, or you may be balanced expressing them equally.

 Full descriptions of each Enneagram type can be found here.